 - Employment groups including newcomers to Canada.

 The Canada job bank search tool is quite helpful if you are currently located in Canada and ready to work.
 This is because employers want to fill vacant jobs as quickly as possible.
 So, if you’re still in your home country, this will not be convenient for a company looking to hire quickly.
 Also, most employers will ask if you are authorized to work in Canada before they consider your job application.
-This means that you:
+You can only work in Canada if you:

 - Have a work permit visa